Neel14-stack/Assignment/GCP/notes.md

 - coldstorage -> when the frequency is low
 - backup of vm is image
 - backup of disk is snapshot
+- we can add custome meta data in snapshot then it will work as image